Maratha invasions of Bengal: Atrocities during Maratha invasions

-"Shahu Rajah's troops are niggard of pity, slayers of pregnant women and infants, of Brahmans and the poor, fierce of spirit, expert in robbing the property of every one and in committing every sinful act.
-They created a local cataclysm and caused the extirpation of the people of the Bengal villages like an (ominous) comet ....
-In one day they can cross a hundred yojans.
-They slay the unarmed, the poor, women and children.
-They rob all property and abduct chaste wives.
-If it comes to a battle, they secretly flee away to some other country.
-Their main strength lies in their marvellously swift horses.
-Such was the tumultuous ocean of Bargi troops."The internal fights within the Alivardi Khan's military also contributed to their losses.
-For example, in 1748 Pathan soldiers rebelled and seized Patna which they controlled for some time.
-Another example is the faujdar of Purnea who departed from Alivardi and created a small autonomous state.
-Apart from territorial losses, the Nawab of Bengal also suffered severe economic losses.
-Industries such as agriculture and trade were dislocated and a large number of people migrated from Western Bengal to the Northern and Eastern districts.

 End of hostilities and aftermath

 In 1751, the Marathas signed a peace treaty with the Nawab of Bengal.
 Negotiations for a treaty were conducted between Mirza Saleh, representing the Marathas, and Mir Jafar, representing the Nawab.
 Mir Jafar introduced Mirza Saleh to the Nawab at Katwa, after which they proceeded to Murshidabad to finalize the treaty's terms.
 The agreement was formally signed with the approval of the Nagpur court in May or June 1751, based on the mutually agreed conditions.
 The terms reads as follows: